Getting Started with spaCy

 Lemmatization

-A work-related to tokenization, lemmatization is the method of decreasing the word to its base form, or origin form.
-This reduced form or root word is called a lemma.
+Lemmatization reduces a word to its base or origin form.
+This reduced form is called a lemma.

-Lemmatization is necessary because it helps to reduce the inflected forms of a word so that they can be analyzed as a single item.
-It can also help you normalize the text.
+Lemmatization helps reduce inflected forms of a word so they can be analyzed as a single item.
+It also normalizes text for downstream processing.

 doc